Vitalii1307/Temp/README.md

 > docker build -t log_image:latest .

 This command creates an image and names it _log_image_ with the _latest_ tag.
 Dot "." means that the image will be created from the current directory.

+Next, you should create a volume using the command
+> docker volume create my_volume

+Here, _myvolume_ means the name of the created volume.